Grants and ScholarshipsFor Church Workers and Students Pursuing Church Work

 - Carry at least $20,000 in educational loans.

 For more information and LRAP applications go to http://ministryfocus.org/application/, or contact Ken@MinistryFOCUS.org.
 Applications for Ministry Focus Grants are typically due in December.

 Support Current and Future Church Workers

-Congregations, please consider including a gift of $500 in your budget each year to be divided equally between the education loan repayment and scholarship funds.
+Congregations are encouraged to consider including a gift of $500 in their budget each year to be divided between the education loan repayment and scholarship funds.
 If every congregation gave $500, the result would be $80,000 in additional funding.
 Here are other ideas for supporting these two funds:

 - Day school/chapel offering for one month